What Makes New Orleans So Fun? These Experiences Say It All

 A couple stops to read the menu at Brennan's restaurant in New Orleans, Louisiana.
 This historic restaurant in the French Quarter features a pink facade with elegant green shutters.

-A New Orleans institution for people who love breakfast, Brennan’s is a beautiful restaurant that serves lunch and dinner although it’s known for its outstanding brunch.
-You might cringe at the suggestion of milk in an alcoholic beverage but try a Brandy Milk Punch anyway.
+A New Orleans institution for breakfast lovers, Brennan’s is a beautiful restaurant that serves lunch and dinner, although it’s best known for its outstanding brunch.
+You might cringe at the suggestion of milk in an alcoholic beverage, but try a Brandy Milk Punch anyway.

 If the weather cooperates, sit in the courtyard; if not, request a table on the second floor overlooking its flickering gas lamps and lush tropical foliage.